University Life

 George Mason’s Career Fair, held each fall and spring semester, is the university’s largest on-campus recruiting event, connecting students with representatives from more than 100 companies and organizations.
 The event offers opportunities to explore internships, part-time roles, and full-time positions across a range of industries.

-“These are opportunities to get right in front of the employers,” said Phillip Wilkerson, employer engagement consultant at University Career Services (UCS).
+“These are opportunities to get right in front of the employers,” said Philip Wilkerson, employer engagement consultant at University Career Services (UCS).
 “I like to tell students this is not a place where you can automatically get a job or a magic ticket.
 It’s a great way to build relationships, get business cards, and stay in touch.”

 Photo by Emily Campos for University Life.